LauraCastilho/LauraCastilho/README.md

   <br> My biggest dreams are traveling the world, learning to surf, backpacking and volunteering, skydiving and swimming with sharks. <br> I love spending time with my family and friends.
 I like to exchange ideas with people and I love to learn new things.

   #### About my education and work
-  I studied web development integrated into high school and working as  <br>  a junior programmer at a company called Tecnologia Única in São Paulo.  <br> I mainly use C#, SQL, HTML, CSS, Asp.net MVC, object oriented programming and JavaScript. <br>
+  I studied web development integrated into high school and I am working as  <br>  a junior programmer at a company called Tecnologia Única in São Paulo.  <br> I mainly use C#, SQL, HTML, CSS, Asp.net MVC, object oriented programming and JavaScript. <br>
   I still have a lot to learn but as Henry Ford once said "Nothing is particularly hard if you divide it into small jobs".

 #### Reach me on